apioo/fusio/doc/basic/installation.rst

 App
 ^^^

-To update the backend app simply replace the javascript and css files from the new release:

- * ``public/fusio/``
+All apps can be updated at the Marketplace panel of the backend app.
+There you can simply use the update button to receive the latest version of the app.

 .. _download: http://www.fusio-project.org/download